manghidev/lazyvim-docker/README.md

 - ✅ Creates global `lazy` command in `~/.local/bin`
 - ✅ Adds `~/.local/bin` to your PATH automatically
 - ✅ Builds Docker environment (may take a few minutes)
+- ✅ Uses smart defaults for timezone and directories
 - ✅ Creates shell configuration backups

 ### 🔄 Update Script